lfj95/aebot/README.md

 $> python aebot.py "What is the effect of shake can?"

-   TThis prediction comes from cache_answer
+   This prediction comes from cache_answer

    The liquid inside will be shaken up and will form into a foamy head.